LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/if_1.rst.txt

 following the directive is compiled iff ``Goal`` is true.
 If ``Goal`` throws an error instead of either succeeding or failing, the error is reported by the compiler and compilation of the enclosing source file or entity is aborted.
-The goal is subjected to :ref:`goal expansion <expansion_expansion>` when the directive occurs in a source file.
+The goal is
+:ref:`expanded <expansion_expansion>` when the directive occurs
+in a source file.
 Conditional compilation directives can be nested.

 .. warning::